Staff: Head Start National Center on Program Management & Fiscal Operations

 Pamela Dion is experienced in the areas of finance, accounting, auditing, payroll while working in such varying industries as non-profit, retail, and construction.
 Her professional career has included seven years at each at The American Red Cross as the Director of Finance and Conservation Services Group as an Internal Auditor and Accountant.

 Ms. Dion has a bachelor’s of science in business administration from Nichols College.

 Louise Eldridge served as the Regional Program Manager for the Region 1 (New England) Office of Head Start for nearly 20 years.
 Previous positions in her 35-year federal career at the Administration for Children and Families, USDHHS and the US Department of Agriculture included management responsibility for the Child Welfare, Child Care and Food Stamp Programs.

 Ms. Eldridge earned a master’s of science in management from Lesley University and a bachelor’s of arts from Clark University.

-She earned a bachelor’s of arts in communication studies from American University.
+She earned her bachelor’s of arts in psychology from the Massachusetts College of Liberal Arts.

 Product Development Manager

 Charles McQuillen began his career in education teaching in a Yupik village on Alaska’s Yukon Delta.
 For over 20 years Mr. McQuillen has worked in the educational publishing industry developing and promoting a range of literacy curricula that make best practices accessible and scalable.